-It’s no secret we’re currently in a seller’s market in the Cowichan Valley.
-Did you know that in July Canada saw the highest number of real estate transactions in Canadian history?
+I t’s no secret we’re currently in a seller’s market in the Cowichan Valley real estate market.
+Did you know that in July of 2020, Canada saw the highest number of real estate transactions in Canadian history?
 Just because the inventory is moving fast doesn’t mean you should just throw your house on the market without proper preparation.

 By taking a few extra steps to prepare your home, you could end up with THOUSANDS of extra dollars in your pocket!

-Before I list my client’s house, we always do a walk through together so I can give guidance to prepare the home to be listed at the maximum return for investment.
-Sometimes my suggestions just need a little elbow grease, and other times it’s a small financial commitment that will get you a huge return!
+Before I list my client’s house, we always do a walk-through together so I can give guidance to prepare the home to be listed at the maximum return for investment.
+Sometimes my suggestions just need a little elbow grease, but other times, it’s can be a small financial commitment that gets you a huge return!

-Nevertheless I have compiled the most common items that come up for my clients here in the Cowichan Valley, that have been known to significantly improve the sale price of their homes.
+Nevertheless, I have compiled the most common items that usually come up for my clients here in the Cowichan Valley, which have been known to significantly improve the sale price of their homes.

 This one is especially important if you have tiny humans leaving fingerprints everywhere!
 I always have professional photographs taken so we want to take advantage of the extra clarity and colour – so grab a magic eraser and get to work on scuffs, fingerprints, and marks on the walls, doors, and trim.
 Sometimes a fresh coat of paint on the interior doors and trim is needed and can make all the difference.